The problem is Medicare is complex, with plans and parts and regulations and enrollment periods... it's a lot.

 Seniors Need Help

 Secondly, there's a built-in need for someone like you.
 Medicare is confusing.
-Heck, even if you're a Medicare agent, it's still intimidating when it's your turn to turn 65.
+Even if you're a Medicare agent, it's still intimidating when it's your turn to turn 65.

 In addition, Medicare alone doesn't offer enough coverage – individuals aging into Medicare need a secondary.